 For the sake of usefulness and practicality, patch tests can be divided into three different kinds of tests: irritation patch tests, allergic reactions patch test, or comedogenicity patch tests (important for people with acne).
 Each patch test category comes with a body part that would be best suited for performing the specific test.
 Additionally, you can create a sort of DIY patch test, depending on your specific need or intent.
 (For example, a sunburn patch test, where you’ll apply a small amount of sunscreen on an area of your body then compare the results.)
 Here are the three main types of patch tests, how to perform them, and what you should know about them.

 The skin can react in different ways.
 An allergic reaction is not the same as irritation, the difference being that allergic reactions involve the body’s immune system, while irritation doesn’t.
 If your skin becomes irritated, the reaction is usually skin-deep, and it mostly has to do with the level of sensitivity of your skin.
 So, people with sensitive skin might be interested to perform patch tests in order to check if a product, or a substance, will be too “strong” for their skin.
-Here’s how to perform an irritation patch test.
+Here’s how to perform an irritation patch test - especially for substances that are problematic.

 First, choose an area of your skin that you find typically sensitive, or on a body part that is easily irritated.
 For example, if your sensitive area is your cheeks, your cheeks would be a good place to test whether your skin will be irritated by a product or an ingredient.